catduck2010/js-spreadsheet/README.md

 >
 > User Requirements:
 >
-> 1. As a user, I should be able to add rows to the spreadsheet using a plus button.
+> 1. As a user, I should be able to add/delete rows/columns to the spreadsheet using specific buttons.
-> 2. As a user, I should be able to add columns to the spreadsheet using a plus button.
-> 3. As a user, I should be able to delete rows on the spreadsheet using a minus button.
-> 4. As a user, I should be able to delete columns on the spreadsheet using a minus button.
-> 5. As a user, I should be able to select multiple rows or columns and display their sum in a cell by using a formula.
+> 2. As a user, I should be able to select multiple rows or columns and display their sum in a cell by using a formula.
 The formula should be of the format "=SUM(START\_CELL:END\_CELL)".
 Example "=SUM(A1:A10)" to display the sum of all items from cell A1 to A10.
 Any changes to the cell content in the selected range should update the sum.
 > 6. As a user, I should be able to perform simple algebraic operations (+, -, *, /) with cell references.
 Example "=A1+A2".
 > 7. As a user, I should be able to export the sheet as a CSV file.
 > 8. As a user, I should be able to load a CSV from the node server on clicking a load button.